The cannon beach arts association and gallery

 Arts Education Director

 Meagan began painting at the age of 3 with ample encouragement from her creative family and a natural intuition for making art as part of health and healing.
 She has continued to pursue arts in several creative arenas after receiving her Bachelor’s of Arts degree in Visual and Performing Arts, Art History and Psychology from the University of Colorado at Colorado Springs and her Master’s of Arts degree in Art Therapy and Transpersonal Counseling Psychology from Naropa University, Boulder.
-She has worked with preschoolers, teens and families as a licensed art therapist and currently teaches workshops locally.
+She has worked with preschoolers to teens and their families as a licensed art therapist in the classroom and community and teaches workshops locally.
 She manages the CBAA Workshop program, Art-in-Schools program, as well as our annual Summer Art Camp.

 Andrea Vanessa Suarez

 Bilingual Summer Art Camp Assistant